mudasobwa/mudasobwa.github.io/_posts/2018-10-17-elixir-like-specs-in-ruby.md

 end
 ```

-This `@spec` line is parsed and evaluated by standard ruby parsed, if anybody’s curious.
+This `@spec` line is parsed and evaluated by standard ruby parser, if anybody’s curious.
 In this writing I am going to show how I had it implemented.
 For those brave who think they can do some ruby, I’d strongly suggest doing this golf yourselves, it was an exciting couple of hours while I get everything up and parsing properly (through crashes and weird error messages).

 ### Getting to the task